[US] Overtime guidelines

 If not federally regulated, Vermont’s overtime law applies to employers with two or more employees.

-Learn more in this government resource: A summary of Vermont wage and hour laws
+Covered employees must receive at least 1.5 times the regular wage rate for hours worked over 40 in a workweek.
+Learn more in this government resource: A summary of Vermont wage and hour laws.

 Washington